bhdouglass/caxton-nodejs/README.md

 ## Install ##

-`npm install --save caxton`
+* For use as a Node JS module: `npm install --save caxton`
+* For use as a command: `npm install -g caxton` (may need to use sudo)

 ## Usage ##

+Module:
 ~~~
 var caxton = require('caxton');

-//Fetch a token for send notifications
+//Fetch a token for sending notifications
 caxton.token('app name', 'code from the user\'s app', function(err, token) {
     if (err) {
         console.error(err);